What is K-Dur?

 - Then, add an additional 1 fluid ounce of water, swirl, and consume immediately.

 To be sure K-Dur is helping your condition, you may need frequent blood tests.
 You may not notice any change in your symptoms, but your blood work will help your doctor determine how long to treat you with K-Dur.
 Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
+Even if you have no symptoms, tests can help your doctor determine if this medicine is effective.

 Your treatment may include a special diet.
 Follow the diet plan created for you by your doctor or nutrition counselor.
 Get familiar with the list of foods you should eat or avoid to help control your condition.